hkolasani/FHIR-SDOH-BigQueryML/README.md

 ## Patient Data - Synthea FHIR
 The primary dataset that's used in this exercise is from [Synthea Synthetic Patient FHIR data](https://synthetichealth.github.io/synthea/) which contains around ~1M Patient resources and their related Conditions and Observations.
 This data is available in BigQuery as a public data set.

-The Patient data is joined with Conditions data to append the column "prediabetic" (true/false) along with Patient's age, sex, rece, marital status and zip.
+The Patient data is joined with Conditions data to append the column "prediabetic" (true/false) along with Patient's age, sex, race, marital status and zip.
 ```
 SELECT
       IFNULL(P.address[SAFE_OFFSET(0)].postalCode, "") AS zip,